NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/06_graph_connections.md

 }
 ```

-Next, we want to connect the "Downstream" connection so that the three main branches follow one another, while the side branch enters the second main branch as illustrated in the below diagram.
+Next, we want to connect the "Downstream" connection so that the sections of the main branch follow one another, while the side branch enters the second part of the main branch as illustrated in the below diagram.

 ```mermaid
 graph TD;